-The AirSend API also allows third-party developers to implement custom commands suited to their requirements.
+Third-party developers can also implement custom commands suited to their requirements.
 These, when provided, can be used in macros just like 'NewTek native' commands, even benefiting from the same automatic communication channel configuration.
 Documentation supplied with third-party products will provide information on custom commands that have been included.

-By default, third-party products generally support the AirSend commands discussed next, included in the NewTek product macro system.
+By default, third-party products generally support the commands discussed next, included in the NewTek product macro system.

 CLIP_STORE

-Delay (ms) Shortcut Value Key 1 Value 1 (ms) net1 or net2 clip_store index ID
+Delay (ms) Shortcut Value Key 1 Value 1

+(ms) net1 or net2 clip store index ID

 This command stores a custom local reference ID for the current clip (the one currently visible at on the network input).
 The value ID can be a string.
 ID is global and shared across your system (it is not stored per system output, if you have multiple).
+For example: